 My Pain is not that bad.
 Do I really need a Root Canal?

-In many cases, your tooth nerve may have “died” and you don’t feel any pain.
-Unfortunately, if the nerve has died, the blood vessels that nourish the tooth are also not doing their job which leaves the tooth susceptible to infection.
+In many cases, your tooth nerve may have “died,” and you don’t feel any pain.
+Unfortunately, if the nerve has died, the blood vessels that nourish the tooth are also not doing their job, leaving the tooth susceptible to infection.
 Even if the tooth is diseased and needs a root canal, you may feel like nothing is wrong.
 We work to pinpoint these problems so that the tooth can be saved rather than extracted later on.
-There are many myths about root canals that have given this very effective procedure a bad name.
+Many myths about root canals have given this very effective procedure a bad name.
 Read about some of these root canal myth on our blog.

 Putting off a root canal is something most people do because they are afraid it will hurt, cost them a lot of money, or isn’t really necessary.
 We only recommend root canal treatments in our Norman dentist office if Dr. Wheatley believes they are truly needed to improve the health of your mouth.
 A root canal will get you out of pain, and can save the tooth and its neighbors.

 Call us at Tecumseh Ridge Dental of Norman at (405) 857-6453 for more information.